ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 VDCs connect to the public and IBM private networks through high availability edges.
 Edges can also be used to connect multiple VDC networks together.
 You can create your VDC with or without a network edge.

+You can optionally deploy a regional high availability edge either on a stretched resource pool or across two resource pools in a multizone region.
+For network regional high availability, a dedicated network edge and a private-only connection are required for multizone availability.

+### Network edge location
+{: #tenant-plan-deploy-edge-location}

+For a regional high availability edge on a stretched workload cluster, you can swap the primary and secondary network location.

+For a regional high availability edge on an unstretched workload cluster, the primary network resource pool location is determined by the VDC location by default.
+You select the secondary network resource pool location.

 ### Network edge connection
 {: #tenant-plan-deploy-edge-connection}

 When you create your VDC with a network edge, you can select either a public and private network connection or a private-only network connection.
 If the Cloud Director site has a private-only connection, private-only is the only available option for the VDC network edge.

+A private-only connection is required for network regional high availability.
+Private-only edges require connectivity to an {{site.data.keyword.cloud_notm}} Transit Gateway for inbound and outbound networking from the VDC.

 ### Network edge type
 {: #tenant-plan-deploy-edge}